-Tommy Bahama Touring Coaches are equipped with a pedestal table.
+Interstate Touring Coach's are equipped with a pedestal table.
 The top is stored between the galley and the captains chair.
-The pedestal leg is stored behind the rear center sofa accessed by opening the rear cargo doors.
+On Lounge models, the pedestal leg is stored behind the rear center sofa accessed by opening the rear cargo doors.
 The pedestal table can be installed in the floor mounted threaded holders located between the dinette seats or behind the cab captains chairs.
 The pedestal leg is inserted into the floor cups and twisted to lock into place.